 The list below represents examples of textbooks that meet the curricular requirements of AP Comparative Government and Politics.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

-The specified editions of the following textbooks meet the AP Comparative Government and Politics AP Course Audit curricular requirements.
+The current editions of the following textbooks meet the AP Course Audit curricular requirements.
 Earlier editions of these texts or other textbooks not listed here may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
 For discussions regarding the usefulness of these texts and other teaching materials in the AP Comparative Government and Politics classroom, please consult the AP Comparative Government and Politics Teacher Community.

-- O’Neil, Patrick, Essentials of Comparative Politics, Norton.
+- O’Neil, Patrick, Essentials of Comparative Politics.
+6th edition.
+Norton, 2017.

 - Roskin, Michael G. Countries and Concepts: Politics, Geography, Culture.
-Pearson.
+13th edition.
+Pearson, 2016.